mstdokumaci/arraydb/doc/readme.md

 Is there any queries or cache logics in this code?
 No, that's the main goal, simplicity.

 There are a lot of famous alternatives to use.
 They are documented better and supported better.
 This library is not one of them, not a well oiled machine yet.
 But the most simple and easy to learn approach in my opinion.
-If the goal of ORM libraries is to isolate coder from DB logic, this one is the most assertive newcoming. jQuery is the easiest javascript framework and became a standard just because of that.
+If the goal of ORM libraries is to isolate coder from DB logic, this one is the most assertive newcoming. jQuery was the easiest javascript framework and became a standard just because of that.
 So, an easy to use PHP ORM library has a chance that way.

 All ideas and contributions are welcomed.